housni/sheldon/README.md

 ## Where possible, use pure Bash
 [(Back to top)](#table-of-contents) | [Philosophy](#philosophy)

-In most cases, we are discouraged from installing tools/dependencies on servers where possible.
-We can almost always do what we need to do, in most cases, using Bash.
-So, where possible, functions are using pure Bash instead of external tools.
+In most cases, we are discouraged from installing tools/dependencies on servers.
+We can almost always do what we need to do using Bash.
+So, where possible, functions use pure Bash instead of external tools.

 # Developer
 [(Back to top)](#table-of-contents) | [Prerequisites](#prerequisites) | [Setting up dev](#setting-up-dev) | [Naming Convention](#naming-convention) | [Style guide](#style-guide) | [Running Tests](#running-tests) | [Help](#help)